Step-by-Step Guide: Get Started and Install Home Assistant on a Raspberry Pi

 • A micro SD card with at least 32 GB storage capacity

-• A reliable power supply for your Raspberry Pi
+• A reliable power supply for your board

-• An SD card reader to flash the Home Assistant image onto the card
+• An SD card reader to flash the OS image onto the card

 • An Ethernet cable for stable network connectivity, or a configured Wi-Fi network

-• A computer to download and flash the Home Assistant OS image
+• A computer to download and flash the operating system image

 Why Application Class 2 SD Cards Matter

-Application Class 2 (A2) micro‑SD cards are designed for fast, small file operations-exactly the sort of read and write activity that Home Assistant performs around the clock.
+Application Class 2 (A2) micro‑SD cards are designed for fast, small file operations-exactly the sort of read and write activity that the system performs around the clock.
 Choosing an A2‑rated card keeps database writes snappy, shortens boot times, and greatly reduces the risk of SD‑card wear‑out over the lifespan of your hub.
-The official Home Assistant docs also recommend using a Raspberry Pi with at least 2 GB of RAM, so plan your purchase accordingly.
+The official docs also recommend using a Raspberry Pi with at least 2 GB of RAM, so plan your purchase accordingly.

 Preparing Your SD Card with Home Assistant OS

 1. Start by downloading and installing the Raspberry Pi Imager software from the official Raspberry Pi website.
-This tool is designed to write operating systems onto SD cards effectively.
+This tool writes operating systems onto SD cards easily.

 Raspberry Pi Imager interface showing OS selection screen

-• In the Choose OS menu, navigate to Other specific-purpose OS > Home assistants and home automation and select Home Assistant that matches your specific Raspberry Pi model.
+• In the Choose OS menu, go to Other specific-purpose OS > Home assistants and home automation.
+Then select the version that matches your Raspberry Pi model.

 Raspberry Pi Imager menu - choose OS optionsRaspberry Pi Imager OS selection for Home AssistantRaspberry Pi Imager confirmation screen before flashingRaspberry Pi Imager flashing progress screen

-• Insert your micro SD card into the reader connected to your computer and select it under Choose Storage.
+• Insert your micro SD card into the reader connected to your computer.
+Then select it under Choose Storage.

 SD card selection screen in Raspberry Pi ImagerSD card ready for flashing in Raspberry Pi Imager

-• Proceed to write the Home Assistant OS image onto the SD card by clicking Next and waiting for the process to complete.
-Keep in mind this will erase all existing data on the card.
+• Click Next to write the OS image onto the SD card.
+This will erase all existing data on the card, so be sure to back up anything important.

 Flashing progress in Raspberry Pi ImagerFlashing complete confirmation in Raspberry Pi Imager

-• Once done, safely eject the SD card from your computer.
+• When done, safely eject the card from your computer.

 Eject SD card prompt in Raspberry Pi Imager